indirect/rails-footnotes/README.markdown

 It displays footnotes in your application for easy debugging, such as sessions, request parameters, cookies, log tail, filter chain and routes.

-Even more, it contain links to open files directly in textmate and if Rails get an error, it appends Textmate links to the backtrace file lines.
+Even more, it contains links to open files directly in textmate.
+And if Rails get an error, it appends Textmate links to backtrace file lines.

 Installation
 ============